A Product of Pooled Human Plasma — Given to Every Rh-Negative Woman

 It is virtually impossible to screen and test out every potential pathogen from pooled plasma.
 Manufacturing processes reduce viral load through steps like solvent-detergent treatment and nanofiltration, but these methods have known limitations — they do not neutralize all pathogens equally, and novel or non-enveloped viruses can slip through.

-A pregnant woman at 28 weeks is receiving a blood-derived product pooled from multiple donors, injected directly into her bloodstream, with the unknown viral landscape of those donors, at a moment when fetal immune development is actively underway.
+A pregnant woman at 28 weeks is receiving a blood-derived product pooled from multiple donors, injected directly into her bloodstream, with the unknown viral exposure profile of those donors, at a moment when fetal immune development is actively underway.
 This risk is real, it is documented in the prescribing information, and it is essentially never mentioned in the prenatal examination room.

 The standard they apply in the emergency room — and abandon at the prenatal visit.